Ujimatsu-Chiya/Ujimatsu-Chiya.github.io/source/_posts/QUESTION/Project-Euler-18.md

 04 62 98 27 23 09 70 98 73 93 38 53 60 04 23<br />
 </center>

 **NOTE:** As there are only $16384$ routes, it is possible to solve this problem by trying every route.
-However, <a href="/67">Problem 67</a>, is the same challenge with a triangle containing one-hundred rows; it cannot be solved by brute force, and requires a clever method! ;o)
+However, [Problem 67](../Project-Euler-67), is the same challenge with a triangle containing one-hundred rows; it cannot be solved by brute force, and requires a clever method! ;o)

 ## 解决方案